bitcoinclubcash/bitcoinclubcash/CONTRIBUTING.md

 - [The importance of fixing bugs immediately]{https://youtu.be/E2MIpi8pIvY?t=16m0s}

-Getting set up with the Bitcoin ABC Repository
+Getting set up with the Bitcoin CLUB Repository
 ----------------------------------------------

 1. Create an account at `https://reviews.bitcoinabc.org/`